 Odin Vision Limited

-Doctors miss up to 25% of cancerous/pre-cancerous polyps during colonoscopy procedures.
+Doctors miss up to 25% of cancerous or pre-cancerous polyps during colonoscopy procedures.
 Odin Vision’s award winning AI technology assists doctors to detect and characterise polyps.
 Better early detection and instant diagnosis have the potential to improve patient outcomes, reduce costs and improve the patient experience.
 The FORE-AI project will evaluate this AI technology across multiple hospitals to analyse the benefits for patients and the potential cost savings.

 Clinical validation of the AI Clinician decision support system for sepsis treatment